Release time for taking the COVID-19 vaccine

 Consistent with Governor Inslee’s Proclamation 21-08 Safe Workers, the University will not take any adverse employment action against an employee as a result of the employee receiving a COVID-19 vaccination or taking a reasonable period of time off to receive a COVID-19 vaccination or recover from side effects of the vaccine.

 Release time FAQs

-No. Overtime eligible employees record it as hours worked, meaning timekeeping in Workday or Kronos will look the same as if the employee was performing their regular duties.
+Overtime eligible employees record hours spent to get a vaccine as work hours.
+Timekeeping in Workday or Kronos will look the same as if the employee was performing their regular duties.
 Overtime exempt employees who do not track time should not enter time off for the two hours of paid release time.

 Can an employee who is out of accrued time off take unpaid time off for COVID-19 vaccine related absences not covered by release time?

 Yes.
 If an employee does not have accrued time off, unpaid time off may be requested for absences not covered by release time such as absences caused by side effects from the COVID-19 vaccine or assisting a family member to get a COVID-19 vaccine.
 The University may request documentation to support the request.
 For more information about requesting unpaid time off and potential impacts on employment, view UWHR’s Unpaid time off webpage.